Himanshu1729-Cosmo/Himanshu1729-Cosmo.github.io/simplemc-install.md

 permalink: /tutorials/simplemc-install/
 ---

-The first step is to install PyPolyChord on the local system.
-Here, I will provide installation examples for both Linux-based systems and macOS.
-For macOS, I expect the architecture to be `arm64`.
-However, even if the system is using an `x86_64` architecture, one can still follow the Linux-based Miniconda installation procedure.
+The first step is to install....

 First, the computer needs to install essential libraries and compilers.